 Our medical deliveries are time-critical with the aim for patients and customers to receive medicine at the right time and in the right place.
 We operate a strict 60 minute response time in arranging your delivery anywhere across the UK.

 We were recently involved in delivering emergency medication to a patient’s home which involved a 450-mile journey.
 The medication was only available from one location, meaning the driver travelled from one end of the country to another to ensure the patient received the urgent medication in time.
 This not only demonstrates Crown SDS agility but also the responsiveness of our team, ensuring outstanding service and 99.9% delivery rate.

 Medical device maintenance

 From time to time, technology does fail and medical devices are no exception.
-When this does happen, our experienced teams are on hand 24/365 to coordinate the collection of faulty items (whether it be from commercial premises or a patient’s home) and arrange the delivery of a new device without any inconvenience or delays caused.
+When this does happen, our 24 hour courier service is on hand to ensure the rapid collection of faulty items (whether it be from commercial premises or a patient’s home) and arrange the delivery of a new device without any inconvenience or delays caused.

 If a medical device is needed to be sent to an engineer, for example a critical care ventilator, we can transport this to and from any destination in the UK along with any components needed to get the device back up in working order.

 Get in touch with Crown SDS